Kojirouuuu/network-SAR-EBCM/README.md

 ## 8. 参考文献

-[W. Wang, M. Tang, P. Shu, and Z. Wang “Dynamics of social contagions with heterogeneous adoption thresholds: crossover phenomena in phase transition” New Journal of Physics, 18(2016) 013029.](https://arxiv.org/abs/1509.03357)
+[W. Wang, M. Tang, P. Shu, and Z. Wang "Dynamics of social contagions with heterogeneous adoption thresholds: crossover phenomena in phase transition" New Journal of Physics, 18(2016) 013029.](https://arxiv.org/abs/1509.03357)